DecisionsDev/decision-intelligence-mcp-server/README.md

 The MCP server is available as a NPM package in the free NPM registry: https://www.npmjs.com/package/di-mcp-server.

+It supports both STDIO and HTTP Streamable transports for local or remote deployments to support any MCP clients.

 It can be easily ran with `npx` to expose the operations of the last deployed version of all decisions as MCP tools:

 ```